Get-Into-Web3/6-days-of-solidity/README.md

   CHAPTER 1: Lesson 2 Overview:

      Zombie Feeding :  When a zombie feeds, it infects the host with a virus.
-The virus then turns the host into a new zombie that joins your army.
-                       The new zombie's DNA will be calculated from the previous zombie's DNA and the host's DNA.
+The virus then turns the host into a new zombie that joins your army.The new zombie's DNA will be calculated from the previous zombie's DNA and the host's DNA.

   CHAPTER 2: Mappings and Addresses

     Addresses: The Ethereum blockchain is made up of accounts, which you can think of like bank accounts.
 An account has a balance